 Ingredients needed

-- Olive Oil: To saute the onion, tomatoes, and garlic.
+- Olive Oil: For sautéing the onion, tomatoes, and garlic.

-- Spices: The filling is flavored with Italian seasoning, salt, and pepper.
+- Spices: Italian seasoning, salt, and pepper for added flavor.

-- Basil: Fresh basil adds the best flavor to the chicken parm flavor.
+- Basil: Fresh basil enhances the chicken parm taste.

 How to make healthy chicken parm stuffed sweet potatoes